-Plant, property and equipment assets - greater than budgeted due to the revaluation of Land Transport assets and land and buildings (\$18.4m) less the \$9.5m of capital expenditure that did not occur.
-Reference is made in the individual activity statements on capital expenditure.
+Plant, property and equipment assets - Less than budgeted due to \$12m of capital expenditure that did not occur Reference is made in the individual activity statements on capital expenditure.

-Commercial property - Has all been transferred to "Non-current assets for sale".
-The sale was initially budgeted to occur during the financial year but will now occur early in the next financial year
+Commercial property - Has all been transferred to "Non-current assets for sale" the sale was initially budgeted to occur during the financial year but will now occur early in the next financial year

-Forestry assets - Are lower reflecting the harvesting and replanting that occurred at the Pot wastewater to land disposal area.
+Forestry assets - Are lower reflecting the harvesting and replanting that occurred at the 'POT' wastewater to land disposa area.